nickd3000/minvio/README.md

 ###### Version 1.07 - May 2023

-* Removed all example - They are now in a separate project - minvio-examples
+* Removed all examples - They are now in a separate project - minvio-examples

 ###### Version 1.06 - December 23 2021